 Be aware that speed limits vary widely on highways; it may be 120 kilometers per hour (approximately 75 m.p.h.) in parts and then suddenly change to 80 kilometers per hour (50 m.p.h.), so always keep an eye out for the number inside the round signage on the side of the highway.

 When planning your trip, check to see if your route has any toll requirements.
-Toll charges, which are based on the size of your vehicle, are listed at NRA.ie, the Web site of Ireland's National Roads Authority.
+Toll charges, which are based on the size of your vehicle, are listed at TII.ie, the website of Transport Infrastructure Ireland.
 The booths typically feature a human toll collector, a basket for exact change and an e-toll option, so plan ahead and decide which one you'll be using.

 Country roads, many of which offer picturesque views of Ireland's famed rolling green hills, often require even more attentive driving than the city streets.
 Conditions can be poor (dirt roads, old surfaces with potholes) and obstacles may be present (the aforementioned sheep crossings, farm tractors that move at a snail's pace).
 Local drivers can also be an issue; as they are familiar with the winding roads, they tend to drive very fast -- even around blind turns and hidden corners.
 The best advice?
 Drive with caution and take your time.

 Renting a car in Ireland is fairly standard.
 Most rental cars are manual/stick shift, though rental agencies typically have a small number of automatics available.
 It's best to book your reservation early to ensure you get the type of car you want.
 Car sizes range from small, economic models to SUVs and luxury cars.
 Keep in mind that city streets and country roads in Ireland can be quite narrow, and parking spaces in public lots are notoriously small, so you may want to reconsider the Land Rover and opt for something a bit more compact unless you really need the extra room.